Collaborators: Karen Li, Sophia Morgan, Alice Pang, Bianca Romulo

 The prompt our team chose was to design elements of a new line of Sierra Nevada shampoo consistent with the brand identity of the Sierra Nevada Torpedo Room.
 We were required to deliver a logo for the product as well as two deliverables by the end of four hours.
+One of our deliverables was a reimagined tasting menu for the bar, which doubled as the point of sale for our new shampoo product.
 Our submission was voted Most Original by a team of professional product, graphic, and type designers.

 My teammates and I approached the prompt from a user-centric perspective.
 We identified the "problem" as: "I want my lifestyle products to reflect and reaffirm my personal brand."
 Our assumption was that the target users of the product would be those who identify strongly with the Sierra Nevada brand.

 We also wanted some level of cohesion between Sierra Nevada's current product and the proposed new product.
 In essence, we wanted our shampoo to make users feel the way they do when they take a sip of Sierra Nevada's cool beer.

 The next step was to brainstorm everything we knew about Sierra Nevada's brand and the Torpedo Room's brand.
 Luckily for us, a representative from the Torpedo Room was there to answer our questions.
 We had a lot of fun indiscriminately sticking words and phrases to our whiteboard and then organizing them into discrete categories.

 We identified a few key qualities we knew would be important to integrate into our point of sale deliverable: namely, that the Sierra Nevada Torpedo Room implies Craft, Sustainability, and Discovery.